Rogerinho1/Get-on-ourchair/README.md

 ## Introduction

-The website is a training project of an invented furniture store created while the first workshop during a coding bootcamp in the Coders Lab programming school.
-There are still possibilites for further development of this webpage.
+The website is a training project of an invented furniture store created during the first workshop on a coding bootcamp in the Coders Lab programming school.
+Naturally, there are still possibilites for further development of this webpage.

 ## Future Updates